neondatabase/website/content/docs/guides/heroku.md

 app.get("/", async (req, res) => {
   try {
-    // Fetch the list of plants from your database using the postgres connection const { rows } = await pool.query("SELECT * FROM music_albums;");
+    // Fetch the list of music albums from your database using the postgres connection const { rows } = await pool.query("SELECT * FROM music_albums;");
     res.json(rows);
   } catch (error) {